ikmdev/tinkar-composer/README.md

                         .text("Custom Semantic Example")));
 ```

-## Appendix

-## Entity Model

-At a high level the Entity Model consists of different types of Components - Concepts, Semantics, Patterns.
-Concepts simply represent a reference which can be
-conceptualized as a datastore key.
-Semantics are then used to associate additional information such as names, definitions, relationships, etc. to a Concept.
-This
-additional information is stored in a Semantic as field values, which require additional context to interpret.
-Patterns provide this context through field definitions
-which provide meaning, purpose, and datatype metadata for the associated Semantic field values.
-Without the metadata provided by Patterns, a Semantic could contain a
-String field value (e.g., “ above threshold“), but users or computational agents would not have the context to know whether this information represents a name, a
-definition, an isA or hasA property, etc.

-It is important for our understanding to note that Semantics are the “connecting Component” in that they refer to other Components.
-Concepts and Patterns contain
-information but do not refer to other Components, while Semantics have a Component reference - the Component to which the semantic information applies - and a
-Pattern referenced - the Pattern whose field definitions provide context for the Semantic field values.

-Each Component may also contain one or more Versions, enabling terminology development and capturing changes over time.
-Versions of a Component are “ordered” using a
-STAMP which includes a Status, Time, Author, Module, and Path.
-These five properties are used to calculate Version order based on a Coordinate configuration
-(a topic explored in further detail {@link here}).
-At a high-level, Versions on the same Path are ordered by timestamp and can also be filtered by other parameters
-such as Active or Inactive Status.

 ## How to Contribute

 For a quick guide on how to make changes to this project, including new features or bug fixes, please click [here](doc/how-to-contribute.md).